scottpersinger/baasomatic/restdb_sample.md

       GET - retrieve a single row by primary key
       PATCH - update a single row by primary key
-      DELET - delete a single row by primary key
+      DELET - delete a single row by primary key /tables/<table>/$meta
+      GET - returns the table structure
+      POST - pass a table definition to create a new table, a dict mapping column names to types, like:
+            {"id":"key", "name:":"string,20", "email":"string,512", "date":"date"}
+  /tables/<table>/$count
+      GET - returns the count of (visible) rows in the table

   Query parameters:
       schema - Use an alternate schema from 'public'